Managing commercial properties is a different kettle of fish than other properties, i.e. residential, although utilising certain shared principles.

 Managing Commercial Properties

-However, if you get things lined up well, with the right occupier and returns, and responsibilities clarified, then it can work well for everyone longer term with good stable returns, and a profitable business based around this location.
+However, if you get things lined up well, with the suitable occupier and returns, and responsibilities clarified, it can work well for everyone longer-term with stable returns and a profitable business based around this location.

 However, getting these things wrong can be costly, whether tenant issues or future redevelopment plans that never get released.

-Therefore, carefully go through the above four perspectives of any commercial property interest and begin seeking out the potential pitfalls before they even happen.
+Therefore, carefully go through the above four perspectives of any commercial property interest and begin seeking out the potential pitfalls before they happen.